zenobio93/seat-docs/docs/guides/installation/docker.md

 In terms of performance, the same hardware requirements apply to docker installations as those that choose otherwise.
 For information about the requirements for SeAT, please see [this](/guides/installation/getting_started/#hardware-requirements) page.
 The only major difference between docker and other installation options is that the containers themselves may take up a few hundred MB's of extra space.
 In most cases this should be a non-issue.

+!!! warning

+    In case you plan to purchase a virtualised server (also call VPS), ensure the provider is working with **KVM** and **not**
+    **OpenVZ**.
+This is related to virtualization technology.

+    On **OpenVZ** environment, you're using the server host kernel and not able to update it yourself.
+Most of the time, those kernel are outdated and this will prevent you to install Docker.
+    Furthermore, that can lead to security issue like recent [Meltdown and Spectre fail](https://meltdownattack.com/).

+    With **KVM** technology, you have hand on your VPS kernel without depending on the host one and are able to update it if needed.

 ## Internal Container Setup Overview

 The setup for SeAT's docker installation is built on top of [docker-compose](https://docs.docker.com/compose/).
 With docker-compose, we can use a single `docker-compose.yml` file to define the entire stack complete with dependencies required to run SeAT.
 A pre-built and recommended compose file (which is also used by the bootstrapping script) is hosted in the scripts repository [here](https://github.com/eveseat/scripts/tree/master/docker-compose).